Liverpool vs Manchester City: Lineups, prediction, team news, odds, watch

 Liverpool team news, injuries, projected lineup (INJURY REPORT)

-The main injury concern for Liverpool is Trent Alexander-Arnold, as he seems likely to miss out with a groin problem.
-That means veteran James Milner will slot in at right back.
-Thiago Alcantara is out for a few more weeks with a calf issue, while Harvey Elliott is out long-term after his ankle injury.
+The main injury issue for Liverpool is Trent Alexander-Arnold, as he is out with a groin problem.
+That means veteran James Milner is likely to slot in at right back.
+Thiago Alcantara is out for a few more weeks with a calf issue, while Harvey Elliott is out long-term after his ankle surgery.

 —– Alisson —–